1 9 7 2 – 1 9 7 7 (Australia)

 The multi-viewpoint split-screen effects they used for the final moments before the explosion as Les Whittaker ran through the block vainly attempting to warn everyone were ground-breaking at the time although seem extremely crude in retrospect.

-Killing off Les Whittaker proved to be a mistake, so producers brought him back from the dead as his own long-lost brother, Frank, and devised a romance between him and Les’ widow, Norma.
+Killing off Les Whittaker proved to be a mistake, so producers brought Gordon McDougall back from the dead as his own long-lost brother, Frank, and devised a romance between him and Les’ widow, Norma.

 The melodrama continued until Number 96 finally shut the door on its groundbreaking run, with the final episode airing on 22 December 1977.